RU About Service?

 Alternative Breaks

-Rutgers University Alternative Breaks (RUAB) programs provide groups of Rutgers University undergraduate students with a life-changing experience: a semester-long experience centered on community service.
-Participants learn about social justice issues within the United States during five weeks of pre-trip meetings, which is followed by a volunteer winter or spring break excursion.
+Rutgers University Alternative Breaks (RUAB) programs provide undergraduate students with a life-changing opportunity: a semester-long experience centered on community service.
+Participants learn about social justice issues within the United States and leadership during five weeks of pre-trip meetings, followed by a volunteer excursion during winter or spring break.
+RUAB as a program aligns with the Academic Master Plan, specifically Pillar IV: Community Engagement, and serves as a high-impact practice.
+Community-based learning enables participants to develop community partnerships, engage in experiential learning, and foster meaningful relationships with peers and volunteer guides.
+Participants gain a deeper understanding of servant leadership, positive social change, and cultural humility.

-On site during the break excursion, students provide necessary services and explore the culture and the history of the area.
-Students who participate in this program cultivate social responsibility, leadership, and life-long learning, thereby fostering a generation of leaders committed to positive social change.
+On-site during the break excursion, students provide necessary services and explore the culture and the history of the area.
+Students who participate in this program develop social responsibility, leadership skills, and a lifelong learning mindset, thereby fostering a generation of leaders committed to positive social change.
 This program is sponsored by Student Centers and Activities, Rutgers University Alternative Breaks, and the Division of Student Affairs.

 Rutgers University Alternative Breaks aims to provide Rutgers University students with an opportunity to:

-• Learn about and critically examine interlinking issues that affect the lives of the residents of the city/area they are completing service in and the surrounding communities.
+• Learn about and critically examine interlinking issues that affect the lives of the residents of the city/area in which they are completing service and the surrounding communities.

-• Work with the different community partners and organizations to complete service.
+• Collaborate with various community partners and organizations to deliver the service.

 • Listen to and understand community needs, recognize community strengths, and work with the community in reciprocal community relationships.